 - Gears of War 2 and 3 implement a "stopping power" system where being shot slows the player's movement toward the shooter.
 This was added to prevent players from charging through a hail of machine gun fire for a close-quarters execution with a shotgun.
 In addition, smoke grenades in 3 (and post-patch 2) cause a flinch effect, while in 1 and pre-patch 2 cause full-on knockback, though they deal no actual damage in either case.

 - In P.N.03 the amount of knockback varies with the amount of damage inflicted by an enemy attack, with the strongest attacks blowing Vanessa clear across the room.
 In some cases, Vanessa mysteriously is knocked forward.

-- While Warcraft III doesn't feature knockback, the trope's omnipresence is such that it's a very rare (custom) map that doesn't have this mechanism (such as Defense Of The Ancients and its variants).
+- While Warcraft III doesn't feature knockback, the trope's omnipresence is such that it's a very rare (custom) map that doesn't have this mechanism (such as Defense of the Ancients: All-Stars and its variants).
 It does feature plenty of ways to stun enemies or interrupt their casting.